pjfl/p5-app-notitia/README.md

 - Perl 5.12.0 or above
 - Git - to install **App::Notitia** from Github

-To find out if Perl is installed and which version; at a shell prompt type
+To find out if Perl is installed and which version; at a shell prompt type:

     perl -v

-To find out if Git is installed, type
+To find out if Git is installed, type:

     git --version